marlon407/best-practices-rag/README.md

 - If you get a 404 error from Pinecone, make sure you have run `python ingest.py` and that your Pinecone index exists and is correctly named in your `.env` file.
 - For DynamoDB usage, you must provide valid AWS credentials in your `.env` file as shown above.

+## ⚠️ Important Notice

+**This project is intended for educational and experimental purposes only.
+It should not be used in production environments.**

+Key limitations and considerations:
+- This is a playground project to explore RAG concepts and implementations
+- Security measures are minimal and not production-ready
+- Error handling is basic and not comprehensive
+- Performance optimizations are not implemented
+- No SLA or support guarantees
+- Not suitable for handling sensitive or production data

+If you're looking to implement RAG in a production environment, please ensure proper security measures, error handling, and performance optimizations are in place.

 ## License

 MIT License